MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailbox-databases-and-servers/Test-ExchangeSearch.md

 ```

 ### -MonitoringContext
 The MonitoringContext switch includes the associated monitoring events and performance counters in the results.
-Typically, you include the monitoring events and performance counters in the results when the output is passed to MicrosoftSystem Center Operations Manager (SCOM).
+Typically, you include the monitoring events and performance counters in the results when the output is passed to Microsoft System Center Operations Manager (SCOM).
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter